xregistry/spec/core/spec.md

 - Type: Unsigned Integer
 - Description: A numeric value used to determine whether an entity has been modified.
 Each time the associated entity is updated, this value MUST be set to a new value that is greater than the current one.
+This attribute MUST be updated for every update operation, even if no attributes were explicitly updated, such as a `PATCH` with no attributes.
+This then acts like a `touch` type of operation.

   Note, if a new Version of a Resource is created that is based on an existing Version of that Resource, then the new Version's `epoch` value MAY be reset (e.g. to zero) since the scope of its values is the Version and not